 Average Weather at Churchill Airport Canada

-In Churchill Airport, the temperature typically varies from -20°F to 66°F over the course of the year, and is rarely below -34°F or above 78°F.
+At Churchill Airport, the summers are cool and mostly cloudy and the winters are frigid, snowy, windy, and overcast.
+Over the course of the year, the temperature typically varies from -20°F to 66°F and is rarely below -34°F or above 78°F.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 At Churchill Airport, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

 The clearer part of the year at Churchill Airport begins around April 24 and lasts for 6.3 months, ending around November 2.
 On July 23, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 50% of the time, and overcast or mostly cloudy 50% of the time.